Dealing with the Student Loan Debt Crisis: Tips for Borrowers

 Understanding your loans

 Understanding your student loans is essential to effective debt management.
-Knowing the total loan amount gives you a clear idea of how much you owe, while understanding the interest rate helps you estimate how much your debt will grow over time.
-Familiarising yourself with the different repayment plans can help you choose the option that best suits your financial situation, ensuring your payments are manageable and in line with your long-term financial goals.
+Knowing the total loan amount gives you a clear idea of how much you owe; while understanding the interest rate helps you estimate how much your debt will grow over time.
+Familiarizing yourself with the different repayment plans can help you choose the option that best suits your financial situation, ensuring your payments are manageable and in line with your long-term financial goals.

 Repayment Options